 While this seems obvious and easy, it’s usually not the case in most sales meetings.

-You need to sales coach or conduct some sales training during every meeting.
-Your team need to learn more, and such continuing education is everlasting and is an investment.
+You need to sales coach or conduct some form of sales training during every meeting.
+That’s because your team needs to learn more, and such continuing education is everlasting and is an investment.

 The problem is that many sales managers have difficulty in figuring out exactly what to train/coach/teach.
 The sales team has already gone through the company sales training.
 You’ve been over how to overcome sales objections a dozen times and there seems to be nothing left to talk about when it comes to prospecting.
 In fact, the sales team feels that they know everything.